QuickBooks Blog

 Midsize business

-Business insurance protects your business from a variety of risks.
-Choosing the right insurance coverage can be overwhelming—there are a number of options and providers to choose from.
-Use this guide to learn more about the most common types of business insurance, where to get it, and how to handle insurance claims.
+Small business insurance helps protect your business from a variety of risks, including damage and loss related to natural disasters, theft, and more.
+Use this guide to learn more about the most common types of business insurance, where to get a great policy and ways you could save money on your insurance premiums.

 1. General liability insurance

-General liability insurance, or business liability insurance, includes the basic coverage that all businesses need.
-This liability policy covers a number of legal disputes with third parties, including:
+General liability insurance, or business liability insurance, is a policy that all businesses need to have in place when they open their doors.
+This liability policy helps to cover a number of legal disputes with third parties, including:

 • Accidents that cause bodily injury